ChartThinker: A Contextual Chain-of-Thought Approach to Optimized Chart Summarization: Related Work

 \textbf{Visual-Language Models.} The field of LLMs has experienced significant advancements, exemplified by groundbreaking works such as ChatGPT \cite{brown2020language,openai2023gpt}, LLaMA \cite{touvron2023llama}, and Vicuna \cite{chiang2023vicuna}.
 More recently, multi-modal LLMs have garnered increasing attention.
 Flamingo \cite{alayrac2022flamingo} proposed a unified architecture with context-aware few-shot capabilities, and its open-source variant is OpenFlamingo \cite{awadalla2023openflamingo}.
 Blip2 \cite{li2023blip} bridges the modality gap between vision and language through a lightweight query transformer \cite{vaswani2017attention}.
 Mini-GPT4 \cite{zhu2023minigpt} builds on BLIP-2 to support longer responses and multi-turn dialogues better.
 LLaVA \cite{liu2023visual} employs a projection layer to align the frozen visual encoder CLIP \cite{radford2021learning} with the frozen LLM (Vicuna).
 LLaMA-Adapter \cite{zhang2023llama,gao2023llama} adapts LLaMA with additional adapter modules and multi-modal prompts.
 Ottor \cite{li2023otter} focuses on enhancing the model's ability to follow instructions through context examples.

-\textbf{Prompt Engineering.} In recent years, guiding large language models to provide more accurate answers has become a research hotspot.
-To this end, researchers have proposed various prompt engineering frameworks aimed at enhancing LLM reasoning, among which Prompt Chain of Thought \cite{wei2022chain}, which guides the model's responses with intermediate reasoning examples, stands out as one of the most innovative and beneficial techniques.
+\textbf{Prompt Engineering.} Researchers have proposed various prompt engineering frameworks aimed at enhancing LLM reasoning, among which Prompt Chain of Thought \cite{wei2022chain}, which guides the model's responses with intermediate reasoning examples, stands out as one of the most innovative and beneficial techniques.
 Its subsequent development, Chain-of-Thought-Self-Consistency \cite{wang2022self}, employs multiple reasoning paths, weighting them for optimized responses.
 Tree-of-Thoughts \cite{yao2023tree} showcases a tree-structured thought expansion, while Graph-of-Thoughts \cite{besta2023graph} progresses it into a directed acyclic graph, complete with self-loops.
 Algorithm-of-Thoughts \cite{sel2023algorithm} sets forth dynamic reasoning paths, mitigating redundancies.
 Skeleton-of-Thought \cite{ning2023skeleton} crafts a response blueprint, and Program-of-Thought \cite{chen2022program} articulates reasoning process into actionable programs.

 \textbf{Our Position.} In summary, improving chart summarization with LLMs is under-explored.
 While current SOTA LLMs predominantly emphasize improving factual accuracy, logical coherence, or refining training architectures, they often overlook holistic integration.
 Our research bridges this gap by bolstering the accuracy and efficiency of vision-language LLMs specifically for chart summarization.
 We achieve this through the introduction of a novel dataset and a pioneering method that seamlessly blends Chain of Thought (CoT) with context retrieval strategies, all while maximizing context utilization.